George Will dismisses Palin; quips senators shouldn’t be able to run for president - NewsBreak

 “It would improve the Senate remarkably,” Will said.
 “You wouldn’t have all those people just biding their time there.
 Second, it would improve our pool of presidential candidates.
 We used to get our presidents from governors, who have run something larger than a Senate office, who have been accountable for more than 1/100th of a legislative body.”

-The Senate, Will argued, “has become a purely performative stage where people strike poses, issue statements, and make gestures — but it’s not involved in serious government.”Romney, now a GOP maverick, undecided on future in politics
+The Senate, Will argued, “has become a purely performative stage where people strike poses, issue statements, and make gestures — but it’s not involved in serious government.”Reasons people say they’re leaving Colorado

 Part of the ambition seen in modern politicians dovetails with an increasingly partisan cable news landscape, Will suggested.